thachnguyen/duesselpore/manual.md

     ├── condition2_replica2.fastq (single fastq file)
     └── condition2_replica3.fastq (single fastq file)
 ```
-How to merge multiple fastq file into one:<br>
+How to merge multiple fastq files into a single file:<br>
 On Linux terminal:
 ```console
 $ cat /path/to/fastq/files/*.fastq > /your/new/location/output.fastq